guettli/python-tips/README.md

 Don't fiddle with sys.path or PYTHONPATH.
 It is not needed, if you use the common patterns.

+# Docker

+If you use `pip` in a Dockerfile, `pip` downloads files from the internet again and again if you build the container several times.
+The usual cache method does not work.

+Here is a solution how to provide a cache to pip running in a Dockerfile: [Using a pip cache directory in docker builds](https://stackoverflow.com/questions/58018300/using-a-pip-cache-directory-in-docker-builds)

 # Related

 * [Güttli's opinionated Programming Guidelines](https://github.com/guettli/programming-guidelines)